 This guide will break down each of these features and how you might leverage them with your Glide app.

 OpenAI features can be set up in two ways: in the Data Editor or in the Actions Editor.
 All OpenAI features can be set up directly as an action.
-Most OpenAI features—with the exception of Answer question about a table, Generate image, and Complete chat (with history) can also be set up in the Data Editor.
+Two OpenAI features—Complete chat and Speech to Text—can also be set up in the Data Editor.

 In the Actions Editor, the feature applies to the active row where the action is performed.
 The table associated with the action contains input and output columns.